green living

 The European Union (EU) has announced that it will be introducing a new law in March 2023.
 For it’s called the Green Claims Directive.
 It’s aim is to combat the issue of greenwashing.
-For this is in response to a survey conducted last year.
-One which most interestingly found that more than half of environmental claims made by companies were either misleading or unfounded [1].
+This is in response to a survey conducted last year.
+It most interestingly found that more than half of environmental claims made by companies were either misleading or unfounded [1].
 The new law will also require companies to provide evidence to justify their green claims.
 I mean or face penalties.
 Those which will be proportionate and dissuasive [1].

 Verifying Environmental Claims with Scientific Evidence

 The Green Claims Directive will also require companies to verify their environmental claims.
 That’s with scientific evidence before communicating them to consumers [2].
 This will further ensure that consumers have access to more accurate information.
 Especially about the environmental impact of products and services they purchase.
-The law also applies to companies that operate outside of the EU, but who sell their products or services within the EU market [2].
+The law also applies to companies that operate outside of the EU.
+However, it applies to those who sell their products or services within the EU market [2].

 Standardized Product Lifecycle Analyses to Justify Green Label Claims